In this Q/A information guide, let's compare prism scope VS red dot sight

 - How to decide which one to get for your specific applications beyond the obvious

-The biggest difference between a red dot sight and a prism sight is the method of producing the reticle inside the optic.
+The biggest difference between a red dot sight and a prismatic sight is the method of producing the reticle inside the optic.

 A red dot sight projects the reticle from the LED emitter onto the lens of the optic, then reflects back to the shooter's eye for a point of aim.

-A prism sight is similar in size to a red dot optic, but the reticle is etched on the glass instead of reflection.
-It's very much a 1X fixed magnification hybrid scope between a magnified optic design and a red dot, and also smaller than an LPVO.
+A prism sight is similar in size to a red dot optic, but the etched reticle on the glass instead of reflection.
+A Prism scope is very much a 1X fixed magnification hybrid scope with great light transmission between a magnified optic design and a red dot, and also smaller than an LPVO.

 But what else is there beyond their obvious until someone points them out?